 Let’s just be honest, the hustle and bustle of the holiday season can completely overwhelm us.
 It’s so easy to forget about the reason for the season and all the things that really matter during this time.
 One of the hardest things to do is remember why we’re celebrating when you’re so exhausted from all the running.

-Thanksgiving is one of the greatest times of the year.
+Thanksgiving is one of the greatest times of the year and the best time in how to teach kids thankfulness.
 Besides the amazing food, it’s such a wonderful time to be reminded of all the things that we can be thankful for and all of our many blessings.
-Take this amazing opportunity to teach your kids what it means to be thankful!
+Take this amazing opportunity to show your children what it means to be thankful!

 5 Ways to Teach Kids to be Thankful